Burt Lake burn-out

 The Burt Lake Burn-Out was a forced relocation of the Burt Lake Band of Chippewa and Ottawa Indians in northern Michigan's "Tip of the Mitt" region on 15 October 1900.
-On that day a sheriff and his deputies burned down the band's village at the behest of a local land developer who claimed to have purchased the village land parcels for back taxes.
+On that day sheriff Fred Ming and his deputies burned down the band's village at the behest of a local land developer who claimed to have purchased the village land parcels for back taxes.